 It depends entirely on the type of dual control system you have installed.
 Some systems enable you to easily detach the pedals via a spring latch or bolt.
-If you have dual controls already fitted and you’re not sure if they can be removed without the aid of a professional, get in touch with your supplier or the manufacturer.
+If you have controls already fitted and you’re not sure if they can be removed without the aid of a professional, get in touch with your supplier or the manufacturer.

 5. I’m an instructor—can I fit the dual controls myself?

 Unless you know what you’re doing, we’d advise you leave it to the experts.
 If you get it wrong, you wouldn’t only be endangering yourself, you’re also putting your students and other road users at risk.
-Prices for getting dual controls fitted start from £90, depending on your car and where you look.
+Prices for getting these controls fitted start from £90, depending on your car and where you look.
 Though it might seem pricey, it’s definitely worth it in the long run.